sharetribe/flex-docs/src/docs/tutorial/introduction/index.md

 published: true
 ---

-The goal of this tutorial is to help you build a marketplace using the Sharetribe Web Template.
-You will learn how to set up a marketplace and how to start working on development using the Sharetribe Web Template.
+The goal of this tutorial is to help you customise your marketplace using the Sharetribe Web Template.
+You will learn how to set up a custom app for your marketplace, and how to start working on development using the Sharetribe Web Template.
-You will also learn how to use the adjustable configurations in Console.

 ## What are we building?

-In this tutorial, we will start editing the Sharetribe Web Template and turn it into a [Sauna](https://en.wikipedia.org/wiki/Sauna) rental marketplace called Saunatime.
+In this tutorial, we will continue modifying your Biketribe marketplace that you configured in Section 1 of the tutorial (TODO FIGURE OUT WORDING).
+We will start editing the Sharetribe Web Template, and add custom development features to Biketribe.

-The first part of this tutorial focuses on installing the template, using the Console interface to make changes to the branding and layout of your marketplace, making minor changes to the template styles and deploying a development environment.
+The first part of this tutorial focuses on installing the template, making minor changes to the template styles, and deploying a development environment.
 The second part dives deeper into modifying the listing creation process, and the third part focuses on editing the transaction process.

 ## Background knowledge